 - Make sure AudioSwift is working in MIDI channel 1.
 You can check this in the bottom right corner of the Console window.

 CommandPost is free to use.
 If you find it useful in your workflow, I exhort you to sponsor the developers via GitHub and help them improve and maintain the app with your contributions.

 AudioSwift has a 15-day full trial demo and the license costs $24.
-For limited time, it is 30% off using coupon code GOLDENFROG30.

 A special thanks to Chris Hocking for developing the MIDI improvements in CommandPost that makes this tutorial possible.
 If you have questions about AudioSwift, please let me know via our support page, Facebook, Instagram or Twitter.